muratk3n/thirdwave/en/tweets/2020/week24f.md

 ---

 Well that's the job isn't it?
-Random, wanton violence
+Random ass kicking

 "@mdslock